PacktPublishing/Building-Natural-Language-Pipelines/ch8/yelp-navigator/README.md

 The primary goal of these resources is to teach you how to:

 1. **Build Chained Haystack Pipelines**: Create modular pipelines that pass data between each other for complex workflows
-2. **Orchestrate Multi-Agent Systems**: Use LangGraph to coordinate specialized agents that delegate tasks intelligently
+2. **Orchestrate Multi-Agent Systems**: Use LangGraph to coordinate specialized agents with conditional routing
-3. **Implement Agent Supervision Patterns**: Build supervisor agents that route work to specialized agents based on requirements
+3. **Implement Quality Control Patterns**: Build supervisor approval agents that review outputs and request revisions
 4. **Integrate External APIs**: Connect multiple third-party services (Yelp, web scraping, NER, sentiment analysis)
 5. **Deploy with Hayhooks**: Expose Haystack pipelines as REST API endpoints for agent consumption
 6. **Handle Ambiguous Inputs**: Implement clarification mechanisms and fallback behaviors for robust agent interactions